vanderbilt-redcap/mycap-at-test/README.md

 * `file://` - The protocol used to load local files in the WebView.
 * `data:` - Used for Base64-encoded data URIs in the payload.
 * `logs` - A reserved parameter that logs all print statements from within the webview to the native console.
+* `error` - Will be used as a boolean to indicate if the task has encountered an error.
+It will be defaulted to false, but if your results contain an error, you can set it to true.
+The main app will then display an error message to the user.

 ---